mattermost/mattermost-helm/charts/mattermost-rtcd/NETWORK_CONFIG.md

 }
 ```

-Deploy an Ingress or external load balancer in front of the RTCD service.
-This provides high availability and load distribution.
+Deploy an Ingress or external load balancer in front of the RTCD service for API access.

+**Important**: The Ingress/LB is **only for API discovery** (Mattermost server querying which RTCD instances are available).
+WebRTC media traffic from clients will still go **directly to node public IPs**, bypassing the Ingress.
+Mattermost performs the load distribution by selecting the appropriate RTCD instance per call.

 **Option B: Use Single Node IP (Dev/Testing Only)**